Analog ensemble forecasts of solar wind parameters: Quantification of the predictability and time-domain spectral performance

 \authors{ Pauline A. Simon, Christopher H. K. Chen , Mathew J. Owens , and Chaitanya Sishtla } \correspondingauthor{Pauline A. Simon}{pauline.simon@qmul.ac.uk}

-\begin{keypoints} \item The Analog Ensemble (AnEn) method can forecast velocity and magnetic field in the solar wind for resolutions higher than 1h. \item AnEn forecasts can be more accurate in time than persistence, climatology, and synodic recurrence for all solar wind variables. \item An ensemble reduction based on the spectra of the AnEn forecasts preserves the forecast of the fluctuations in the reduction process. \end{keypoints}
+\begin{keypoints} \item The Analog Ensemble (AnEn) method can forecast mesoscale structures of solar wind velocity and magnetic field for resolutions higher than 1h. \item AnEn forecasts can be more time-accurate than persistence, climatology, and synodic recurrence for solar wind velocity and magnetic field. \item An ensemble reduction based on the spectra of the AnEn forecasts preserves the forecast of the fluctuations in the reduction process. \end{keypoints}